MathieuKolodziejski/tryhackme-ctfs/thm-ctf-hammer.md

 [Mon Aug 19 12:09:51.109876 2024] [core:error] [pid 12354:tid 139999999999990] [client 192.168.1.50:45998] AH00037: Symbolic link not allowed or link target not accessible: /var/www/html/locked-down
 ```

-- Notes:
+Notes:
-	tester@hammer.thm seems to be a valid email
+-tester@hammer.thm seems to be a valid email

-	hammerthm is a user in the target machine
+-hammerthm is a user in the target machine

 With the newly found email tester@hammer.thm, I then tried to brute-force the OTP in the http://10.10.249.72:1337/reset_password.php page with Burp Suite but there was a rate limit in place.